 Biography

-French-Swiss actress Ella Rumpf first came to the attention of German audiences in Simon Jaquemet’s War, but it was Julia Dcournau’s Raw, presented at Critics' Week, Toronto, and Sundance, that attracted the gaze of French audiences in 2016.
-She went on to play a series of memorable roles in Jakob Lass’s Tiger Girl, Guillaume de Fontenay’s Sympathy for the Devil, and Anna Novion’s Marguerite’s Theorem, presented in the Special Screenings section at Cannes.
+French-Swiss actress Ella Rumpf first came to the attention of German audiences in Simon Jaquemet’s War, but it was Julia Ducournau’s Raw, presented at Critics' Week, Toronto, and Sundance, that attracted the gaze of French audiences in 2016.
+She went on to play a series of memorable roles in Jakob Lass’ Tiger Girl, Guillaume de Fontenay’s Sympathy for the Devil, and Anna Novion’s Marguerite’s Theorem, presented in the Special Screenings section at Cannes.
 Her performance in the latter reaped the Lumières Award and the César Award for Best Female Revelation in 2024.
 At the same time, she appeared in several international series (Tokyo Vice, Succession).
 In 2025, she played one of the leading roles in Alice Douard's film Love Letters, presented in a Special Screening at Critics’ Week.
-She will soon be seen in Couture by Alice Winocour, Novak by Harry Lagoussis, and Jupiter by Alexandre Smia.
+In 2026, she appears in Couture by Alice Winocour.
+She will next be seen in Novak by Harry Lagoussis, Jupiter by Alexandre Smia and Too Many Beasts by Sarah Arnold, selected at the Directors’ Fortnight in Cannes.

 Filmography(8)